 Ingredients

-- 3 cups sweetened flaked coconut
+- 3 cups sweetened flaked coconut, or unsweetened, if preferred

-- 2 large eggs beaten
+- 2 large eggs, beaten

-- ½ cup cornstarch see recipe notes for alternatives
+- ½ cup cornstarch, see recipe notes for alternatives

 - ½ teaspoon paprika